ptarjan/node-cache/README.md

 ### put = function(key, value, time)

-* Simply stores a value.
+* Simply stores a value
-* If time isn't passed in, it is stored forever.
+* If time isn't passed in, it is stored forever
-* Will actually remove the value in the specified time (via `setTimeout`).
+* Will actually remove the value in the specified time (via `setTimeout`)
-* Returns the cached value.
+* Returns the cached value

 ### get = function(key)